 The severe lack of childcare places in Ireland along with a move towards flexible working means that, as a result, more and more parents are choosing to have their children minded in their own home by a nanny.

 There are also lots of advantages to this type of childcare including not having to bundle the kids out of the house each morning to get to creche, less sickness, continuity of care and of course less time off work when the children are sick.
 In addition, your nanny may also carry out other duties around the house including preparation of meals, laundry taking children to school, pick-up etc.

 It can also be a more viable option financially when you have two or more children.
 However, when you hire a nanny, childminder or au pair to look after your children in your home, you become their employer.
-We have compiled some helpful to assist you when interviewing childminders.
+We have compiled some helpful to assist you when interviewing childminders and nannies.

-As an employee, your childminder is entitled to a number of legal rights and entitlements.
+As an employee, your nanny is entitled to a number of legal rights and entitlements.

 - The maximum average working week should exceed 48 hours

 - A written contract of employment must be provided within 5 days of commencing work

 - All employees must receive a payslip at each pay period showing gross wages and all deductions

 - Employees are entitled to breaks or rest periods during the working day.
 These include at least 15 minutes for every 4.5 hours worked and a 30-minute break if you have worked at least 6 hours, which can include the first 15-minute break.
 Employees do not have to be paid for this time